Menu

 The Ancient Hebrew Script כתב דעץ

-Known as ancient Hebrew script (Phoenician, Paleo-Hebrew, Western-Semitic.)
-Historical/archeological findings track it down to 16-19 centuries BCE; most probably it was invented by the neighbours of Israelites - the Phoenicians.
-The Jews stopped to widely use it around 5th century BCE.
-The Samaritans use a variation of this script till today.
-Also, some time it is used in Israel, when they want to bring an illustration of an ancient heritage.
-The last historical usage of this script was in Bar-Kokhba coins, minted in 2nd century CE.
+Known as the ancient Hebrew script (Phoenician, Paleo-Hebrew, or Western Semitic).
+Historical/archeological findings track it down to the 16th-19th centuries BCE; it was most probably invented by the neighbors of the Israelites—the Phoenicians.
+The Jews stopped widely using it around the 5th century BCE.
+The Samaritans use a variation of this script to this day.
+Also, sometimes it is used in Israel when they want to provide an illustration of an ancient heritage.
+The last historical usage of this script was in Bar-Kokhba coins, minted in the 2nd century CE.

-This modern 1 shekel coin epicts an ancient
+This modern 1 shekel coin depicts an ancient

 coin from 6-4 centuries BCE.
 The back side